 Before travelling to a region where malaria is known to be prevalent, it is important to be aware of the risk.
 You can take measures to avoid mosquito bites, including wearing long trousers and sleeves in the evenings and applying insect repellent to your skin.
-You can read up on how to avoid mosquito bites here.
+You can read up on how to prevent mosquito bites here.

 Check with a doctor whether or not you need to take antimalarial medication and ensure you take them as instructed.
 Some preventative medications need to be started before your trip and continued after your return.
 Read more about the different types of antimalarial medication here.